djeada/Linux-Notes/notes/ssh_and_scp.md

 ###  Server Setup

-1. SSH as the Underlying Protocol:
+I. SSH as the Underlying Protocol

 - SFTP works over the SSH protocol.
 This means that it uses the same port and encryption mechanisms as SSH.
 - If you have SSH access to a server, it typically implies that you can use SFTP as well, as long as the SFTP subsystem is enabled on the server.

-2. Configure SSH Server:
+II.
+Configure SSH Server

 - SFTP depends on the SSH server configuration.
 It uses the SSH server's settings for port numbers, encryption types, and authentication methods.
 - The SSH configuration file (usually `/etc/ssh/sshd_config`) should have an entry like `Subsystem sftp /usr/lib/openssh/sftp-server` to enable SFTP service.

-3. Apply the changes by restarting the SSH service (`sudo systemctl restart ssh`).
+III.
+Apply the changes by restarting the SSH service (`sudo systemctl restart ssh`).

 ### Client Setup